domingues100/Resistor-Classification/README.md

 Resistor Classification project developed for SEL0421 - Intelligent Systems

-A preview of the paper in Portuguese is available in the repository
+A preview of the paper in Portuguese is available in the repository with all results and networks used

 1 - We used a dataset from kaggle with some changes